iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted160012/report.md

 > I understand this is based on people voluntarily adding covid +ve result so that others get alert.
 But having this on my phone for months now, I am always skeptical whether it is even doing anything other than consuming phone resources and probably tracking my location.
 I read all the other reviews below about actual covid +ve people unable to actually add the positive test and the app's failure to send notification to others.
 I am convinced this is useless app.
 Uninstalling now.<br> :date: __2021-03-24 15:33:51__

 > Good idea, extremely poor execution.<br> :date: __2021-03-21 00:10:10__

-> I thought this was a good idea for safety but it doesn't seem to work cuz after the fact I was normally exposed and it did not work I was not notified my Bluetooth was on<br> :date: __2021-03-15 03:59:48__